Does being rich make you a happier person?

 And, to be clear, we measured the 293 largest cities in America with over 100,000 people.
 So, while your little small town might be rollin’ in the dough, we’re only looking at the most populated areas.

 To score the cities, we ranked each one from 1 to 293 where 1 is the “richest” for that category.
 We then averaged the three rankings into a rich score with the lowest overall score being crowned richest in America.

 Pearland, Texas is cute, wealthy suburb in Texas that took over Frisco for the richest in the country.
 This rich little enclave is just outside of Houston.

 Folks here rank 10th for income levels, and 5th-lowest for number of people living in poverty (4%).

 Well howdy, Texas!
 We’re not too surprised to see you on here.
 After all, the Lone Star State is home to some of the nation’s wealthiest oilmen and businesses.

-Frisco, the richest city in America, is a little nook just outside of Dallas.
+Frisco, the second richest city in America, down a peg from last year, is a little nook just outside of Dallas.
 Residents here have the highest annual salaries in America.
 So now you know.

 Cary is just a perfect little slice of heaven outside of Raleigh.
 At least that’s what the locals would tell you.

 Only 4% of residents here are without work, and if you drive around town long enough, it’ll be clear; anyone who wants a job here can get a job.
 If you’re out of work in Cary, it’s your own damn fault.